 The nursology.net multi-authored blog (MAB) team members are committed to writing regularly for the blog in order to have a new post at least weekly, and to provide a diversity of perspective, style, and content!
-Some of our bloggers write their posts directly, using the handy “add a post” feature on wordpress.com (where our site is hosted).
-Others send me the content for their blog either by email or using our handy blog submission form which you can access from the sub-menu item under “Blog Home” on our main menu.
+Contributors send me the content for their blog either by email or using our handy blog submission form which you can access from the sub-menu item under “Blog Home” on our main menu.
 You can see who is on our team in the right sidebar, showing everyone’s name and a link to their most recent posts.
 Once we have the content for your post, we develop a mock-up that you can review and change before it is posted.

 As the lead blogger, I make sure the links and other details are in order, and schedule each post 2 to 4 weeks in advance.
 If your post is time-sensitive, we will post it at whatever date is optimal.
 If I have any questions about something that is not clear, or if I detect something that needs to be double-checked for accuracy, either I, or someone else on our management team will be in touch to make sure your post is the best it can be.
 We might do a bit of light editing to correct spelling or obvious grammatical errors, but we do not aim for perfection!
 What we do NOT do is revise or change your own message – we want your post to reflect your own ideas, your own voice.
 We welcome controversial content, especially when you include sound rationales for your perspective and welcome open discussion.
 The only thing we will intervene with is anything that is disrespectful or harmful, or “flaming” of other individuals or groups.